CSE256-Fall24/information-foraging-project-256-team6/README.md

 - Created new div tag and added ID to it for Spanish section on enrichments program page
 - Attempted to link to aforementioned div-id section from the intellectual development page where it says "language", but instead simply linked to enrichment programs page (fix later)

+9.25 | 11:10am (Luke)
+- Removed slideshow parent reviews from additional pages
+- Added footer back to homepage
+- Removed hours of operation- could be confusing to those looking for class schedules and force bad paths
+- Adjusted sidebar on About page
+- Removed sidebar from tuition and parent handbook pages